THE BRAVE NEW WORLD

 For a series of papers and subsequent book to be published by DECISION magazine, partners at accountancy firms share their thoughts with Nigel Taylor, chief executive of PerformOS (set up to simplify AI adoption) about what they need to be doing now and what the future might hold.

-These are two of the conversations to be included.
-Thank you Mandy Bagot of Mercer & Hole, and Andy Cowie, of James Cowper Kreston
+These are three of the conversations to be included.
+Thank you Mandy Bagot of Mercer & Hole, Andy Cowie, of James Cowper Kreston and Natasha Frangos of HaysMac